-Author: Joseph P. Paranac, LeClairRyan
+Author: Joseph Paranac

-- When parties engage in collective bargaining, they are required to put forth their best faith effort to reach an agreement setting forth wages, hours and other terms and conditions of employment for all employees in that union.
-See Elements of a Collective Bargaining Agreement.
+- Collective bargaining is a good-faith effort by an employer and union to reach an agreement setting forth wages, hours and other terms and conditions of employment for all employees in that union.
+See Purpose of Collective Bargaining.

-- There is certain employer conduct that is automatically defined as a refusal to bargain.
-This includes unilaterally changing work conditions without first bargaining with the union, refusing to discuss mandatory subjects of bargaining and insisting on a nonmandatory subject of bargaining as a condition to reaching an agreement.
-See Violations of Good-Faith Bargaining.
+- Good-faith bargaining is evaluated based on a party's total overall conduct during the negotiations, both at and away from the bargaining table.
+Certain employer conduct is automatically defined as a refusal to bargain, such as unilaterally changing work conditions without first bargaining with the union, refusing to discuss mandatory subjects of bargaining and insisting on a nonmandatory subject of bargaining as a condition to reaching an agreement.
+See The Good-Faith Bargaining Requirement.